How Toxic Friends Affect Your Mental Health

 • What are your boundaries?

 If you think the friendship is worth rectifying, you’ll want to establish some basic rules between you and the other person.
 Obviously, these will vary from friendship to friendship – however, they most often always revolve around the triggers mentioned above.
-Consider when your friendship brings about negative emotions and what can be done to overcome these circumstances.
+Consider when your friendship brings negative emotions and what can be done to overcome these circumstances.

 • Keep true to your word.

-When to Move On
+Final Word – When to Move On

+If you’ve followed the above and still find yourself in a toxic friendship, it may be best to simply walk away.
+This can be difficult as some may not want to leave a toxic friendship.
 However, it takes a certain level of maturity to understand that a friendship just isn’t working out.
 And that the best thing for both parties is to simply walk away.

 Leave a Reply